 Patio de las Jacarandas at Aguascalientes, Mexico

-Situated at the historic Plaza de la Patria in Aguascalientes, Mexico, the Patio de las Jacarandas is an architectural open-air canopy.
-Zahner worked with artist Jan Hendrix whose concept included a perforated metal canopy.
-Developed by architects Arturo Revilla and Jose Luis Jimenez Garcia, Zahner’s scope on the project centered around the engineering and fabrication of the art canopy.
+Situated at the historic Plaza de la Patria in Aguascalientes, the Patio de las Jacarandas is an architectural open-air canopy.
+Arturo Revilla and Jose Luis Jimenez Garcia served as the project architects, while Zahner’s scope on the project centered around the engineering and fabrication of the art canopy.

 The system was engineered and tested by Zahner, and then manufactured and delivered to the jobsite where local installers erected the screen wall.
 The project was completed in 2015, and features a two-tiered canopy of water jet-cut aluminum plates.
 Both layers of cut-out metal are painted to create the white ¼” aluminum plate.